twoslashes/twoslash/docs/refs/notations.md

 console.log(helloWorld)
 ```

 Would only show the last two lines, but to TypeScript it was a program with 2 files and all of the IDE information is hooked up correctly across the files.
-This is why `// @filename: [file]` is specifically the only Twoslash command which _is not_ removed, because if it's not relevant it can be `---cut---` away.
+This is why `// @filename: [file]` is specifically the only TwoSlash command which _is not_ removed, because if it's not relevant it can be `---cut---` away.

 ### `---cut-after---`